chiefbiiko/bwt/spec.md

 difference in comparison to Branca is the requirement that every BWT token expires.

-XChaCha20-Poly1305 is a well-analyzed, nonce-misuse-resistant, recently standardized, AEAD construction that requires a 192-bit nonce which due to that length can be generated with a CSPRNG.
+XChaCha20-Poly1305 is a recently standardized, AEAD construction that requires a 192-bit nonce which due to that length can be generated with a CSPRNG.
 This approach is, given the PRNG is cryptographically secure, more robust than common counter-based generation techniques usually used for shorter nonces.

+## Component Specifications

-## Token Format
+### Token Format

 Basically, a BWT token has the following textual shape `header.body.signature`.
-All three token components are base64-encoded (URL-safe) and concatenated with a dot.
+All three token components are URL-safe base64 strings concatenated with a dot.
 The header basically encompasses the AEAD construct's additional authenticated data.
 The body part represents the actual ciphertext, whereas the signature is the corresponding Poly1305 MAC.